 \subsection{Empirical Results}

-We summarize in Figures \ref{fig01} and \ref{fig02} statistical performance results under the approaches of $\ell _{1}$-PQR, $\ell _{0}$-CQR and both the FO- and MIO-based implementations of $\ell _{0}$-PQR.
-For each estimation method, we also report in Figure \ref{fig03} its computational performance, which is measured by the employed CPU seconds that are averaged over the range of tuning parameter values and across the random splitting replications.
+We summarize in Figures \ref{fig01} and \ref{fig02} statistical performances under the aforementioned competing quantile regression approaches.
+For the basic covariate specification with $p=21$, we also juxtapose and compare the performance results with those obtained through standard quantile regression (Std-QR) of \citet{Koenker1978}.
+As the Std-QR approach does not incur any tuning parameter, we conduct the Std-QR based conformal prediction by splitting the dataset evenly into three subsamples of which we use the first for parameter estimation, the second for estimating the out-of-sample quantile prediction risk and conformalizing the quantile regression estimates, and the third for estimating the coverage of the conformalized prediction interval.
+We also perform 10 replications of this sample-splitting procedure and report the average performance results under the the Std-QR approach.
+Moreover, for each regularized estimation method, we report in Figure \ref{fig03} its computational performance, which is measured by the employed CPU seconds that are averaged over the range of tuning parameter values and across the random splitting replications.
+See also online appendix of the paper for further details on the variable selection results of this empirical study.

-From Figure \ref{fig01}, we find that $\ell _{1}$-PQR tends to induce a far denser estimating model than the $\ell _{0}$-based approaches.
-At the 5\% quantile level, the number of selected covariates under $\ell _{1}$-PQR could reach around 30 when $p>10^{3}$, whereas that quantity is only about 7, 12 and 2 under $\ell _{0}$-CQR, FO- and MIO-based $\ell _{0}$-PQR respectively.
-Similar sparsity pattern also emerges at the 95\% quantile level.
-On the other hand, all these quantile regression approaches exhibit comparable out-of-sample quantile prediction risks for all the estimation scenarios.
-Figure \ref{fig02} also indicates that lengths and coverages of the conformalized prediction intervals are essentially identical across all the estimation approaches.
-Moreover, actual sizes of these prediction intervals are on average close to the nominal size.
-On the whole, these statistical performance results reveal that both $\ell _{0}$-CQR and $\ell _{0}$-PQR are capable of delivering sparser solutions than $\ell _{1}$-PQR whilst maintaining commensurate prediction accuracy.